skytreader/snake-coffee/readme.markdown

         return Integer.parseInt(configFile.getProperty("db-port"));
     }

-Then, I suddenly decide to make it that `db_port` is always +10 of the value of `app_port` (debate as to the merits of this "decision" is moot since this _is just an example_).
-Without the config object, I would have to search through my code for wherever I had need for `db_port` and adjust it accordingly.
+Then, I suddenly decide to make it that `db-port` is always +10 of the value of `app-port` (debate as to the merits of this "decision" is moot since this _is just an example!!!_).
+Without the config object, I would have to search through my code for wherever I had need for `db-port` and adjust it accordingly.
 With config object, I can just

     public int getDbPort(){